 Students, faculty or staff who have a complaint against a student, faculty, staff member, or other individual involving allegations of harassment and discrimination, including but not limited to sexual discrimination, unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct or communications constituting sexual harassment, and discrimination or harassment based upon one's race, color, religion, national origin, age, or disability in violation of this policy should contact the Coordinator.
-In addition to contacting the Coordinator, individuals who have experienced sexual harassment or other acts of sexual assault may contact the proper law enforcement authorities such as the MACU DPS or local police department.
-The Coordinator, or other responsible party, may also contact the MACU DPS or local law enforcement.
+In addition to contacting the Coordinator, individuals who have experienced sexual harassment or other acts of sexual assault may contact the proper law enforcement authorities such as the Cleveland County Sheriff's Office or local police department.
+The Coordinator, or other responsible party, may also contact the Cleveland County Sheriff's Office or local law enforcement.